EtcsLv2/confJoystick/README.md

+# ConfJoystick

 Confjoystick is an Windowsapp to to emulate keypresses controlled by a Joystick.
 Similar to eg. Joytokey.
 Why a new app?
 I tried many of these Apps but I could not configer all I wanted.
-So I let AI (ClaudeCode) create a configurable Joystick, shor just confJoystick.
-I createed it to use in Simrail or TD2 and it is not tested with other  Games.
+So I let AI (ClaudeCode) create a configurable Joystick, short just confJoystick.
+I createed it to use in Simrail or TD2 and it is not tested with other  Games. </p>
 <img width="470" height="436" alt="Conjoystick_image" src="https://github.com/user-attachments/assets/2f439251-1ac8-4da3-a865-aa65110867fd" />

-# ConfJoystick — Documentation
+# ConfJoystick — AI - Documentation

 ---
+## Getting Started
+Add the config directory as asked by the confJoystick on startup.
+When the Joysticks are recognized, save the config files, to create empty config where you can configure how your joystick inputs should be translated into Keypresess.

 ## Overview